pranathiboddu/SpringBootTasks/README.md

 information whenever the application starts.
 Use both approaches:
 Approach 1: ApplicationListener<ContextRefreshedEvent>
-Approach 2: CommandLineRunner (Find out how it differs from ApplicationRunner) 7.Global exception using Controller advice
+Approach 2: CommandLineRunner (Find out how it differs from ApplicationRunner)

+7.Global exception using Controller advice

 8.Remove all hard coded data from the application code to application.properties a)by using @Value. b)by using @PropertySource c)by using Environment (https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/core/env/ Environment.html)

 9) Add @Lombok
 (https://drive.google.com/file/d/1QQpEQZbDD9pmW2qrhYsx5N9XYQ5bJ5dM/view)

+Springboot task connecting to last.fm and using mysql database

+Mokito Testcases for controller,Repository and Service classes

+Springboot task is done by connecting to mongo db database